-Recommended: Introduction to Two-Dimensional Art
+Recommended: 2-D Art I

-Students in Advanced Two-Dimensional Art (Art II) build on the sequential learning experiences of Introduction to Two-Dimensional Art.
-Students will engage in learning experiences that explore art history, art criticism, and studio production.
-Students must have access to a 35 mm camera.
+Students in 2-D Art II build on the sequential learning experiences of 2-D Art I. Students will engage in learning experiences that explore art history, art criticism, and studio production.
 Counts as a Fine Art credit for the AHD.

-Advanced Two-Dimensional Art III/IV (A40043h)
+2-D Art III/IV (A40043)

-Recommended: Advanced Two-Dimensional Art
+Recommended: 2-D Art I and II